Volunteer Opportunities in the United Way Office

 Family & Community Services - Foster Grandparent Program

 Volunteers are needed for the Foster Grandparent Program.
 This tutoring / mentoring program in Portage County, matches qualified individuals 55 and older with students with identified needs in local classrooms, Head Starts, and other non-profit organizations.
-There are currently openings throughout Portage County, including in Ravenna, Kent and Windham.
+There are currently openings throughout Portage County.
 The Foster Grandparent Program was also designed to assist older Americans whose income has hit a ceiling.
 Volunteers below the required income limit receive a modest hourly stipend to off-set the cost to volunteer as well as some mileage and meal reimbursement plus supplemental insurance while serving.

 Family & Community Services - Housing and Emergency Support Services (HESS) and Consumer Credit Counseling